-Sheer white curtains billowing in the gentle Salento breeze, irresistible long light lunches, fancy cocktails by the glorious pool…..and it’s so close to Otranto.
-We adore Centoporte’s elegant simplicity.
+Tenuta Centoporte is a family friendly, agritourism hotel in Giurdigano, in the countryside of Puglia.
+Sheer white curtains billowing in the gentle Salento breeze, irresistible long light lunches, fancy cocktails by the glorious pool...and it’s so close to Otranto.
+Here at Long Travel we adore Tenuta Centoporte’s elegant simplicity.

 Hotel Tenuta Centoporte is a dream combination, a hotel in the same family from its beginnings, mixed with real boutique style and unmistaken hints of Puglia.
 Maybe, in theory, the hotel is a little large to be genuinely boutique, but its style is undeniably boutique.
 The modern building of Tenuta Centoporte sparkles gleaming white against the blue sky.
 The aquamarine paintwork reminds you that you are near a sea as aquamarine as they come.
 Inside-outside living is the order of the day at Tenuta Centoporte hotel, as comfortable lounge and dining rooms spill out onto wonderful terraces to make the most of the Salento’s mild climate.
 White and tints of white are de rigueur in the bedrooms and public areas.
 Sumptuously comfy white sofas tempt you to relax.
 Sheer white curtains billow in the breeze.
 Large white umbrellas glisten in the bright Salento sunshine.
 Actually, at times, it feels as if you have been transported to another continent or some chic resort on a secret island somewhere, very relaxing and laid back.
 Yet, the hotel Tenuta Centoporte has a real Pugliese identity and typical Pugliese ceramics adorn every nook and cranny.